 With this ES style guitar you’re getting great fit and finish and the kind of playability you’d usually expect from a big name brand.
 The overall quality is excellent, from the wood selection through to the electronics, and this results in fantastic tone.

 It was equipped with a pair of good quality humbuckers that delivered the classic 335 tone.
-It had great warmth, and good balance across the frequency range.
+It had great warmth and good balance across the frequency range.
 Pickups on cheaper guitars often tend to be super microphonic, but that wasn’t the case with this Grote.
-The pots were also good quality, and gave us a decent sweep, without the binary on/off effect that is often associated with cheap electronics.
+The pots were also good quality and gave us a decent sweep, without the binary on/off effect that’s often associated with cheap electronics.

 Verdict: The Grote GT335-009 really performed like a much more expensive guitar.
-It was definitely comparable to more expensive 335 clones in terms of feel, tone, and playability, and as far as fretwork goes, we’re not sure we’ve found another guitar at this price point that even comes close.
+It was definitely comparable to more expensive 335 clones in terms of feel, tone, and playability.
+As far as fretwork goes, we’re not sure we’ve found another guitar at this price point that even comes close.

 - Stainless steel frets